vitessio/website/content/en/blog/2022-11-28-vtadmin-intro.md

 <img src="/files/2022-11-28-vtadmin-intro/workflows.gif" alt="GIF of workflow features in VTAdmin Web"/>

 ### Topology
-The old topology browser in vtctld2 has also been reimagined into a graph-traversal UI, that allows you to explore topology across single and multi-cluster deployments.
+The old topology browser in vtctld2 has also been reimagined into a graph-traversal UI that allows you to explore topology across single and multi-cluster deployments.
 <img src="/files/2022-11-28-vtadmin-intro/topology.gif" alt="GIF of topology in VTAdmin Web"/>

 ### Role-based access control